maximbetin/instagram-helper/README.md

 - Write tests for new functionality
 - Update documentation as needed
 - Keep commits atomic and well-described
+- Ensure README.md is properly formatted (enforced by Prettier)

 ### Pull Request Process